access-ci-org/access-shib-idp/README.md

 3. Increase the number of running instances to '1'.
 4. Test the new stack for both ECP and web browser.
 5. Increase the number of running instances to '2'.
+6. Test the stack again to make sure ECP works with both instances.
-6. Update DNS to point to the new stack.
+7. Update DNS to point to the new stack.
-7. Delete the previous CloudFormation stack.
+8. Delete the previous CloudFormation stack.

 ---